Aeneas: Rust Verification by Functional Translation: An Ownership-Centric Semantics for Rust

+For \emph{reading}, we write $\Omega(p) \Rightarrow v$, meaning reading from $\Omega$ at place $p$ produces $v$.
+Doing so requires looking up the ``base pointer'' (variable) $x$ found in $p$ (\Rule{Read}), then deferring to an auxiliary judgment of the form $\Omega \vdash P(v_x) \Rightarrow v$, meaning following path $P$ into $v_x$ produces value $v$.
 We can follow path $P$ as long as the value $v_x$ is of the right shape (\Rule{R-Mut-Borrow}, \Rule{R-Field}).
 Reading from a mutable borrow requires no additional operation, since the mutable borrow uniquely owns the value it points to (\Rule{R-Mut-Borrow}).
 Conversely, reading from a shared borrow requires looking up the owner of the loan to find the value being pointed to (\Rule{R-Shared-Borrow}).

 Rule \Rule{R-Base} is our base case: if we have reached the end of the path $P$, we simply return the value found there.
 One subtlety occurs in the case of shared \emph{loans}.
 Rule \Rule{R-Shared-Loan} permits reading from a value that is currently immutably borrowed, which is allowed in Rust.
 However, we only do so if necessary; that is, if we must follow further indirections in $P$ (i.e., $P \neq [.]$).
 If there are no further indirections (i.e., $P = [.]$), \Rule{R-Base} kicks in and returns a value of the form $\kw{loan}^s$.
 This is intentional, and will prove useful for \Rule{E-Shared-Or-Reserved-Borrow}, as we shall see shortly.